English vocabulary for poker exercise part 2

 Close

-2. When a player gambles/puts into the pot more chips/money than the players before him or her have done, is called a
+When a player gambles/puts into the pot more chips/money than the players before them has done, they

 Raise: